patriziomunzi/ssh-config-aws/aws/README.md

-Add your AWS API credentials for each AWS account into files in this folder.
+Add your settings for each AWS account into files in this folder.